codeless/phpYouDo/README.md

 * Load removal from the server when using JavaScript
 * Can manage multiple applications
 * Lightweight library: phpYouDo as a library consists of only one file; additional scripts and files (JavaScript and CSS) are integrated via Content Delivery Networks (CDN)
+* Execute your reports from the commandline (f.i. as cronjob)

 When to use phpYouDo?